SMTG-Bham/galore/docs/source/tutorials.rst

 Let's turn this into a useful XPS plot.
 The flag ``--xps`` can be used to pass a data file with cross-section data, or defaults to use data for Al k-α radiation.
-It also flips the x-axis to match the usual presenation of XPS data as positive ionisation or binding energies rather than the negative energy of the stable electron states.
+It also flips the x-axis to match the usual presentation of XPS data as positive ionisation or binding energies rather than the negative energy of the stable electron states.
 We'll also write the data to a CSV file with the ``--csv`` option.